SwEnt-Fall-2024-Group-22/Cyrcle/README.md

 Cyrcle is a community-driven app designed to solve the everyday challenges faced by cyclists. <br>
-Our mapping system helps you find the perfect parking spot for your bike, ensuring that your two-wheeled companion is always safe well-stored.
+Our mapping system helps you find the perfect parking spot for your bike, ensuring that your two-wheeled companion is always safe and well-stored.

 ## Features